jonathanmc/COVID-19-and-SARS-CoV2-info/index.md

 Data from Ontario government here [https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario](https://data.ontario.ca/dataset/confirmed-positive-cases-of-covid-19-in-ontario)

-**Please remember that the last 7 or so days in every chart are not yet complete, as cases are still being reported.
-Do not place any weight on the end tail to these charts.**
+Please remember that the last 7 or so days in every chart are not yet complete, as cases are still being reported.
+Do not place any weight on the end tail to these charts.

-## If you look at just one chart, look at this one.
+## If you look at just one chart, look at this one

 <iframe width="911" height="707" frameborder="0" scrolling="no" src="https://onedrive.live.com/embed?resid=8AC01DB97FB9EA8B%212545&authkey=%21AErAkjoFAjh5jQw&em=2&wdAllowInteractivity=False&Item=Tor%20Miss%20York%20vs%20rest%20Ont%20comm)&wdInConfigurator=True"></iframe>

-## Ontario, community transmission only (EXCLUDING outbreak cases)
+## Ontario, community transmission only (ex outbreak cases)

 This section has charts about Ontario cases, then regional cases, broken down by type of transmission.